pythonpioneer/news-app/README.md

 - react-infinite-scroll-component

     The react-infinite-scroll-component is to implement pagination to display multiple pages on scrolling.

 - react-loading-skeleton

+    The react-loading-skeleton is to display the skeleton loading bar unless the news articles are fetched from the API.

 - axios

+    The axios is to fetch the data from the API.

 ### Components used in the app (specific)